I-1-2-16.Fee Agreements — Subsequent Application Is Filed While Request for Review Is Pending at the Appeals Council

 A. Introduction

 In this section, the term “application” (rather than “claim”) applies to each of the two pending actions.
-This usage reflects the policy stated below that, for purposes of determining a fee for representation, the Social Security Administration (SSA) considers the two applications to be parts of a single claim process.
+When certain conditions are met, the Social Security Administration (SSA) considers the two applications to be parts of a single claim process for purposes of determining a fee for representation.
 Accordingly, SSA will apply the fee agreement rules as if there were a single application or claim.
-See subsection C, below, for policy in applying the fee agreement rules.
+See HALLEX I-1-2-16 C. for policy in applying the fee agreement rules.

 B. Subsequent Application Process Description